leangjia/blender_docs/manual/modeling/meshes/editing/vertex/bevel_vertices.rst

       Presets
          The *Support Loops* and *Steps* presets are built dynamically depending on the number of segments in the bevel.
 If the number of segments is changed, the preset will have to be re-applied.
-   Reverse
-      The *Reverse* button flips the orientation of the profile for all beveled edges.
-   Clipping
-      The *Clipping* toggle allows control points to be moved beyond the initial boundary, allowing the bevel to add volume to the mesh rather than just removing it.

    Sampling
       Samples will first be added to each control point, then if there are enough samples, they will be divided evenly between the edges.
 The *Sample Straight Edges* option toggles